 The title "Young Scottish Landscape Photographer of the Year" is an open category, open to amateur photographers and students, and shall be awarded to the photographer who, in the opinion of the judges, has submitted the best single image.

 Entrants must be 17 years of age and below on the closing date of the competition to be eligible to enter this category.
-Multiple entries are allowed with no limit.
+Each young photographer is allowed a maximum entry of 3 images.
+(Multiple entries are not allowed - i.e. each photographer may only enter once).

 The image should be of the following: